 There were a large variety of tasty treats, with many popular to the SF area.
 Some of the best choices included garlic fries, Outta Here cheesesteaks, Crazy Crab’z seafood and crabcakes, chowder in a bread bowl, Orlando’s Caribbean BBQ Cha Cha bowl, Mission Street Taqueria, Ghirardelli chocolate stands, Sheboygan brat in sourdough bun, and Tony’s Pizza Slice House.
 Our first visit we tried the latter two.

-In our second trip we tried the Crazy Crab’z crab sandwich, Gilroy garlic fries, Super Duper burger, and Ghirardelli ice cream sundae.
-All of them were pretty tasty.
-The crab sandwich was one of the best foods I’ve had at a ballpark.
-The tasty crab concoction was served between two pieces of toasted buttery garlic sourdough bread with sliced tomato.
-The Ghirardelli sundae was a little disappointing as there was really only chocolate on the top and the vanilla ice cream is from a third party.
-The garlic fries were crispy and pretty good, but unfortunately cold when we received them.
-Seattle still has the best garlic fries we’ve had at a ballpark.
+On our second trip, we sampled several stadium favorites: the Crazy Crab’z crab sandwich, Gilroy garlic fries, a Super Duper burger, and a Ghirardelli ice cream sundae.
+Overall, everything was pretty tasty.
+The crab sandwich was a standout—one of the best ballpark foods I’ve ever had—with a rich, flavorful crab filling served between toasted, buttery garlic sourdough bread and topped with fresh tomato slices.
+The Ghirardelli sundae, while still enjoyable, was a bit disappointing; there was mostly chocolate syrup on top, and the vanilla ice cream came from a third-party supplier rather than Ghirardelli itself.
+The garlic fries were crispy and flavorful, but unfortunately cold by the time we received them—Seattle still holds the crown for the best garlic fries we’ve had at any ballpark.

-The Anchor Plaza is a prominent area located directly behind the scoreboard, where many of the seafood stands are setup and is the home of the Anchor Tap Room Bar.
+The Anchor Plaza is a prominent gathering spot located directly behind the scoreboard, featuring a variety of seafood stands and serving as the home of the Anchor Tap Room Bar.

 Amenities

-There were a lot of family friendly activities throughout the stadium.
-There is an old cable car set up in the outfield for kids to play in or take goofy pictures (like the one below).
+There were plenty of family-friendly activities scattered throughout the stadium.
+One highlight is an old cable car set up in the outfield, where kids can climb inside, play, or snap some goofy photos (like the one below).

-The Coca-Cola Fan Lot has several fun activities including a Coke bottle with slides inside, a large glove to crawl under, t-ball, batting cage and speed pitch.
+The Coca-Cola Fan Lot offers several fun activities, including a giant Coke bottle with slides inside, a massive glove structure to crawl under, as well as T-ball, a batting cage, and a speed pitch area.

-I love gardening and was very enamored with the Garden Table and Hearth and their hydroponic garden system.
-They grow many of their herbs & veggies onsite to serve at the restaurant.
+As a gardening enthusiast, I was especially enamored with the Garden Table and Hearth and their impressive hydroponic garden system.
+They grow many of their herbs and vegetables onsite to use in dishes served at the restaurant.

 There are plenty of luxury suites for an additional price.There are a surplus of small team stores throughout the stadium and a large team store accessible from outside the stadium.
 There were plenty of restrooms, and there was sufficient leg space in our seats.
 Here’s the Giants A-Z Guide for more detailed info on additional stadium offerings.